digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/ha-and-scaling/implementing-ha.rst

    :align: center
    :width: 80%

-The deployment below shows the HA set up for ???
+The deployment below shows a single HTTP JSON API service and participant service.
+There are some hidden state dependencies that include:

+* A ledger offset that requires the HTTP JSON API server be associated with a single participant service.
+* `Command deduplication <../../../app-dev/command-deduplication.html>`__ functions on a single participant service alone.
+* Shared users and parties for both the HTTP JSON API service and the participant service.

 .. https://lucid.app/lucidchart/d3a7916c-acaa-419d-b7ef-9fcaaa040447/edit?invitationId=inv_b7a43920-f4af-4da9-88fc-5985f8083c95&page=0_0#
 .. image:: implementing-4.png